 Hey guys!
 Here is the part where I mention I’m a travel vlogger!
 This investing opinion blog post is entirely for entertainment purposes only.
 There could be considerable errors in the data I gathered.
 This is not financial advice.
 Do your own due diligence and research.
 Consult with a financial advisor.

-What is Portable Beta?
+What Exactly Is Portable Beta?

 In a nutshell, Portable beta is an investment strategy where you take two or more traditionally uncorrelated asset classes and/or strategies and apply a sensible amount of leverage to enhance returns while still managing risk.